StealthTensor/StealthTensor/README.md

 # R. Trinai - Computer Science Student & AI Enthusiast

 ## About Me
 I am a dedicated Computer Science undergraduate at SRM University with a passion for artificial intelligence and software development.
-Currently focused on mastering data structures and algorithms in C programming while building a strong foundation in computer science fundamentals.

 ##  Education
 **Bachelor of Technology in Computer Science and Engineering**